 The Company has an outstanding bank loan with U.S. Bank National Association.
-On October 26, 2012, the loan, which then had an outstanding principal balance of \$1.9 million, was amended to provide an additional \$16.3 million to purchase the assets related to the management of the FBR Funds.
-The balance of the loan immediately following the amendment was \$18.4 million.
-The amended loan agreement requires fifty-nine (59) monthly payments in the amount of \$153,333 plus interest at the bank's prime rate (currently 3.25%, in effect since December 17, 2008) plus 0.75% (for an effective interest rate of 4.00%) and is secured by the Company's assets.
-The final installment of the then-outstanding principal and interest is due October 26, 2017.
+Immediately prior to October 26, 2012, the loan had an outstanding principal balance of \$1.9 million.
+On October 26, 2012, in connection with the purchase of the assets related to the management of the FBR Funds, the Company funded part of the purchase price by entering into an amended and restated loan agreement, bringing the total loan balance to \$18.4 million.
+The amended and restated loan agreement required 59 monthly payments in the amount of \$153,333 plus interest at U.S. Bank National Association's prime rate (currently 3.25%, in effect since December 17, 2008) plus 0.75% (for an effective interest rate of 4.00%) and was secured by the Company's assets.
+The final installment of the then-outstanding principal and interest would have been due October 26, 2017.